 This week the focus is on taking control of your life by managing your emotions and your actions, self-management.
 I was reminded this week that to act differently we must think differently.
 Thought precedes action.
 When you react to your emotions, there is no telling what might come out of your mouth.
 When you take a moment to pause and recognize your feelings and emotions, then you can choose to act differently instead of reacting to your emotions and allowing your feelings to take control.

-How do you increase your self-management?
+Can you learn self-management skills?
 Self-management is something that must be practiced daily, just like self-awareness.
 Over time, your practice of self-management becomes a habit and a way of life.
 You cannot help but increase and improve your self-management with daily practice; it just happens.
 The more you keep peeling back the layers of you and understanding how you work, the closer you come the core of you and understanding your true nature.
 Here are three easy exercises you can try to better manage your emotions instead of them managing you.

 Try it!
 Simply take a long, deep inhale, in through the nose, ensuring the chest and belly rise as your breath becomes completely full.
 Pause briefly for a second or two.
 As you release your breath, exhaling slowly through the mouth, allow your belly to fall as it moves in towards your spine and your chest slightly and comfortably collapses.
 Continue this deep breathing for 1-5 minutes and notice how much calmer and clearer you feel.
 You may also incorporate counting to 10 with each exhale.